zedlopez/ifm/The Recipe Book.md

 Included with Inform is the extension Epistemology, by ^{@Eric Eve}, which provides one way of tracking this kind of information.
 Epistemology distinguishes between items that the player character has seen, because they're objects in a room the player has been to, and items that are familiar to the player for other reasons, such as a quest item they know about but haven't found yet, or an abstract conversation topic.
 Anything that is either seen or familiar is counted as "known".

-Modeling what the player does and does not know is only half the job, of course: we also need that information to affect the behavior of the story in plausible ways.
+Modeling what the player does and does not know is only half the job, of course: we also need that information to affect the behaviour of the story in plausible ways.

 One obvious occasion to use player character knowledge is in the output of descriptions.
 We might want to respond to actions differently depending on what the player has previously done, as in [Tense Boxing], or change the way we describe objects in light of new knowledge about them, as in [Zero].
 [Casino Banale] takes that idea much further, with a whole system of facts that can be narrated to the player in a somewhat flexible but interdependent order, as the player looks at relevant objects or notices them in room descriptions.